I Know What You See: Power Side-Channel Attack on Convolutional Neural Network Accelerators: Introduction

-As illustrated in Fig.~\ref{fig:ml_threat}, apart from the privacy leakage from DNN models, the information of real-world inputs can also be leaked at inference stage.
-In privacy-sensitive systems, the direct access to the input data of the inference engine is often strictly limited.
-For instance, encrypted medical images are provided to the DNN inference engine and they are decrypted inside the inference engine for privacy protection.
+As illustrated in Fig.~\ref{fig:ml_threat}, apart from the privacy leakage from DNN models, the information of real-world inputs can also be leaked at inference stage which remains largely unexplored before.
+In privacy-sensitive systems, the direct access to the input data of the inference engine is often strictly controlled so that it is nearly impossible for potential adversaries to retrieve private information in a stealthy manner.
+For instance, encrypted medical images are provided to the DNN inference engine and they are decrypted inside the inference engine to prevent eavesdropping on the communication paths.
 Under such circumstances, we are concerned whether attackers can use side channel information (e.g., power consumption) to retrieve private data.
-Dedicated hardware DNN accelerators are expected to gain mainstream adoption in the foreseeable future due to their high computation efficiency~\cite{Sze2017survey}.
-In this paper, we present a power side-channel attack on an FPGA-based convolutional neural network (CNN) accelerator.
-The accelerator is used to perform image classification and we aim to recover its input image from collected power traces.
-We set the attack target on the hardware component executing the \emph{convolution in the first layer of CNN} whose computation is directly related to the input image.
+Dedicated DNN accelerators are expected to gain mainstream adoption in the foreseeable future due to their high computation efficiency~\cite{sze2017efficient}.
+In this paper, we present a power side-channel attack on an FPGA-based convolutional neural network (CNN) accelerator which performs the task of image classification.
+The attack target on the hardware component executing the \emph{convolution operation in the first layer of CNN} which is usually implemented by \emph{line buffer}, a common structure in many image-related processing hardware.
+The primary objective of our attack is to recover the private input image from eavesdropping the power consumption of the neural accelerator when it performs calculations for the first layer.